 ASANTE Akua'ba (Fertility Doll)

-A classic iteration of the Asante fertility figure, this wooden carving features an oversized, perfectly flat, circular head above a ringed neck.
+A classic iteration of the Asante fertility figure, this wooden carving features an oversized, flat, circular head above a ringed neck.
 The body is abstracted into a simple cylinder with outstretched, conical arms, finished with a dark, lustrous polish and minor beadwork.

 1. Aesthetic Style and Abstracted Idealism

 The Akua'ba (plural: Akua'mma) is one of the most iconic forms in African art, defined by extreme geometric abstraction.
 The flat, disc-like head represents the Asante ideal of beauty — specifically, a high, broad forehead, which was historically encouraged in infants through gentle cranial massage.
-The ringed neck signifies folds of fat, a marker of health, prosperity, and readiness for childbearing, while the horizontal arms form a perfect cross, reducing the human female form to its most essential, balanced geometric components.
+The ringed neck signifies folds of fat, a marker of health, prosperity, and readiness for childbearing, while the horizontal arms form a cross, reducing the human female form to its most essential, balanced geometric components.

 2. Ritual Function and Maternal Fertility